chinamike65/hugo-tuolesi/content/book3/book3en.md

 Creator and Dharma

-#### PART I
+### Part I

 ----

+>
-I prostrate at the feet of Nagarjuna and Asanga,
+>I prostrate at the feet of Nagarjuna and Asanga,
+>

-Ornaments of Jambudvipa
+>Ornaments of Jambudvipa
+>

-Renowned throughout the three levels,
+>Renowned throughout the three levels,
+>

-Who composed commentaries, in accordance with the intention,
+>Who composed commentaries, in accordance with the intention,
+>

-On the Mother of the Conquerors so hard to fathom.
+>On the Mother of the Conquerors so hard to fathom.
+>

 ---

+>
-I bow to Dipamkara Atisha,
+>I bow to Dipamkara Atisha,
 holder of the treasury of instructions
+>

-That gathers together the important points, completely and unmistakenly,
+>That gathers together the important points, completely and unmistakenly,
+>

-Of the paths of profound view and vast conduct,
+>Of the paths of profound view and vast conduct,
+>

-The excellent lineages descending from the two great charioteers.
+>The excellent lineages descending from the two great charioteers.
+>

 ---

+>
-I prostrate respectfully to the spiritual teachers,
+>I prostrate respectfully to the spiritual teachers,
+>

-Eyes that see all the infinite scriptures,
+>Eyes that see all the infinite scriptures,
+>

-Who with skillful means moved by compassion
+>Who with skillful means moved by compassion
+>

-Clarify the supreme entryway for the fortunate traveling to liberation.
+>Clarify the supreme entryway for the fortunate traveling to liberation.
+>

 ---

+>
-The stages of the path to enlightenment
+>The stages of the path to enlightenment
+>

-Are the excellent lineage handed down from Nagarjuna and Asanga,
+>Are the excellent lineage handed down from Nagarjuna and Asanga,
+>

-Crown ornaments of the wise of Jambudvipa
+>Crown ornaments of the wise of Jambudvipa
+>

-And banners of fame resplendent among transmigratory beings.
+>And banners of fame resplendent among transmigratory beings.
+>

 ---

+>
-This instruction, the king of powerful jewels,
+>This instruction, the king of powerful jewels,
+>

-Fulfills all the desired aims of the nine types of beings;
+>Fulfills all the desired aims of the nine types of beings;
+>

-It is an ocean of glorious and excellent explanations
+>It is an ocean of glorious and excellent explanations
+>

-Gathering the rivers of a thousand fine scriptures.
+>Gathering the rivers of a thousand fine scriptures.
+>

 ---

+>
-Through it, you can realize that all the teachings are without contradiction,
+>Through it, you can realize that all the teachings are without contradiction,
+>

-Understand all the scriptures as an instruction,
+>Understand all the scriptures as an instruction,
+>

-Easily find the intention of the Conqueror,
+>Easily find the intention of the Conqueror,
+>

-And be protected from the abyss of very faulty conduct.
+>And be protected from the abyss of very faulty conduct.
+>

 ---

+>
-Therefore, this supreme instruction is relied on by many fortunate ones,
+>Therefore, this supreme instruction is relied on by many fortunate ones,
+>

-The wise beings of India and Tibet.
+>The wise beings of India and Tibet.
+>

-What analytical person would not be captivated
+>What analytical person would not be captivated
+>

-By the stages of the path of the three types of beings?
+>By the stages of the path of the three types of beings?
+>

 ---